willasur/algorithm_exercises/algorithms.md

 >
 > [Wikipedia: Merg Sort](https://en.wikipedia.org/wiki/Merge_sort)

-Image of insertion sort: [Insertion sort example](https://en.wikipedia.org/wiki/Merge_sort#/media/File:Merge-sort-example-300px.gif)
+Image of merge sort: [Merge sort example](https://en.wikipedia.org/wiki/Merge_sort#/media/File:Merge-sort-example-300px.gif)

-Merge sort may be one of the first times using recursion and the first introduction to a divide and counquer approach to solving problmes.
+Merge sort may be one of the first times using recursion and the first introduction to a divide and conquer approach to solving problems.
 As a reminder, an algorithm that is recursive in structure calls itself recursively one or more times: function calls itself directly or indirectly.
-The divide and conquer algorithm typically follows these steps:
+The divide and conquer algorithm typically follow these steps:
 1)  Break the problem into subproblems that are similar in nature to the original problem but smaller in size.
 2) Solve the subproblem.
 3) Combine the solutions to the subproblems.